KARTHIK-VEL/-IDENTIFYING-WOMEN-HARASSMENTS-IN-PUBLIC-CCTV-CAMERAS-USING-ARTIFICIAL-INTELLIGENCE-TECHNIQUES/README.md

     ## Help

-    If you are facing any difficulty, feel free to create a new issue or reach out on link (1) KARTHIK V | LinkedIn
+    If you are facing any difficulty, feel free to create a new issue or reach out on [linked in](https://www.linkedin.com/in/karthik-v-926656211/)